krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Mass contributions by signal
 :::

-The presence matrix, shown in [@fig:presence-matrix-table], makes this notion explict - assuming some fixed granularity of observation window, a vertical slice in time corresponds to one or more column in the presence matrix [^foot-col-assumption].

-[^foot-col-assumption]: When we work with a presence matrix, there is also the additional assumption that we will aggregate observation windows at the sampling granularity.
-That is, we will make inferences about intervals that are composed of consecutive columns.
-This is usually not a limitation, since the sampling granularity should be chosen with this requirement in mind, and can usually be so chosen.
+In the presence matrix from [@fig:presence-matrix-neat], reproduced in [@fig:presence-matrix-table], each entry represents the presence mass obtained by sampling a signal over a particular interval.
+Rows correspond to distinct signals, and columns represent sampling intervals.

-Further, you can see that we can construct a presence matrix from any subset of the rows of another presence matrix, and it would still be a presence matrix.
-What is more, the presence invariant applies for any _consecutive_ sequence of columns of any such presence matrix.
+We can construct a presence matrix from any subset of the rows of another presence matrix—and it would still be a valid presence matrix for the underlying system.
+Similarly, any *consecutive sub-sequence* of columns within such a matrix also constitutes a presence matrix over a sub-interval of the system’s history.

-It's straightforward now to interpret the presence invariant in terms of a presence matrix as we show in [@fig:matrix-invariant].
+Let’s see what this means in terms of the presence invariant.

 ![Computing the invariant from the matrix](../assets/pandoc/matrix_invariant.png){#fig:matrix-invariant}

-For an observation window:
+In [@fig:matrix-invariant] we interpret a consecutive sequence of columns in the matrix as an *observation window*.
+Given such a window and the submatrix it induces:

-- The sums of the presence masses along the rows of the sub-matrix induced by the window gives us the mass contributions per signal for that window.
+- The row sums of the submatrix give us the *mass contributions per signal* within the window.
-- The total of these row sums give us cumulative presence mass $A$ across all signals for the window.
+- The sum of these row sums gives us the *cumulative presence mass* $A$ across all signals for the window.
-- The number of active signals $N$ is simply the number of distinct rows that have non-zero values those rows in the induced matrix.
+- The number of *incident signals* $N$ is the number of rows in the submatrix with non-zero values.
-- $T$ is simply the number of columns in the window expressed in units of the sampling granularity.
+- $T$ is the number of columns in the submatrix, measured in units of the sampling granularity [^F-units-of-T].

+[^F-units-of-T]: Assuming $N$ and $T$ can be mapped to row and column counts of the presence matrix is a simplification.
+It relies on the assumption that each sampling interval is equal sized, and also that $N$ represents signal counts.
+It is entirely possible to apply the machinery and techniques here to irregular observation windows, as well as for other measures for N on the signal dimension.
+These generalizations merely lead more complicated mappings to compute $N$ and $T$ from the presence matrix structure, and need to be specified as part of the modeling process.
+To avoid complicating matters, we will use this simple mapping, which covers a large number of practical use cases, as the default.

-Given that we can interpret $A$, $N$ and $T$ as matrix properties, we can also derive the three parameters of the presence invariant:
+> Because $A$, $N$, and $T$ are directly computable from the submatrix, we can
+> derive the three parameters of the presence invariant:
+>

-- presence density $\delta = \frac{A}{T}$,
+> - presence density: $\delta = \frac{A}{T}$
-- signal incidence rate $\iota = \frac{N}{T}$ and
+> - signal incidence rate: $\iota = \frac{N}{T}$
-- average mass contribution per signal $\bar{m} = \frac{A}{N}$
+> -  mass contribution per signal: $\bar{m} = \frac{A}{N}$

-for any observation window.

-The presence invariant encodes very strong _local_ constraints in how presence mass distributes in time across signals, and we can use these to derive meaningful constraints on the global accumulation of presence mass across a system of presences.
+Thus the parameters of the presence invariant are well defined for *any observation window* over a presence matrix.

-Next, we will look at a structure that is well suited for analyzing these parameters _across_ multiple observation windows - the last piece we need to compute signal dynamics for a system of presences.
+Next, we introduce a structure that allows us to compute and analyze these parameters *across multiple observation windows*—the final piece we need to compute signal dynamics for the system.

 ### The Presence Accumulation Matrix

 Signal dynamics requires us to reason about both the micro and macro behaviors of a system of presences.
-To do this efficiently we will use a data structure called the _Presence Accumulation Matrix_.
+To do this efficiently we will derive a data structure called the _Presence Accumulation Matrix_.

-This compresses information about the interaction between micro and macro behavior of a system of presences across time windows and time scales.
-The compression takes advantage of the fact that the presence invariant is scale-independent and applies across any finite observation window.
+This matrix compresses information about the interaction between micro and macro behavior of a system of presences across time windows and time scales.
 Let's see how it is constructed.

-We will start with the presence matrix of [@fig:matrix-invariant]
+We will start with the presence matrix of [@fig:matrix-invariant].

-Recall that in a presence matrix we have an $M \times N$ matrix of $M$ signal sampled at $N$ consecutive intervals, and the value at row $i$ and column $j$ represents the sampled presence mass of signal $i$ over the observation window $j$.
+Recall that this is an $M \times N$ matrix of $M$ signal sampled at $N$ consecutive intervals, and the value at row $i$ and column $j$ represents the sampled presence mass of signal $i$ over the observation window $j$.

-Now, consider the matrix $A$ that accumulates presences masses across consecutive observation windows of various length between 1 and $N$.
-So the entry in $A[i,j]$ equals the value of the total presence mass $A$ for the columns $[i,..,j]$ in the original presence matrix.
+Now, consider the matrix $A$ that accumulates presences masses by applying the windowing operation of [@fig:matrix-invariant] across _all possible observation windows_ over the original matrix.

+So, for each *pair* of columns $i,j,$ the entry in $A[i,j]$ equals the value of the total presence mass $A$ for the submatrix induced by the columns $[i,..,j]$ in the original presence matrix.

-As shown in [@fig:acc-diagonal], the diagonal of the matrix contains the accumulated presence mass across signals in a single observation window.
+As shown in [@fig:acc-diagonal], the diagonal of the matrix contains the accumulated presence mass across signals at the sampling granularity.
 Each entry here is the sum of a single column in the presence matrix.

 ::: {.figure #fig:acc-diagonal}